Mahbub Alam (politician): 2020 Assembly Election

+2025 Assembly elections

+In 2025 assembly elections, Alam lost from Balrampur Legislative Assembly securing 79,141 votes and securing third place and losing to LJP(RV) candidate Savitri Devi who secured 80,459 votes.

 Arrests

 Alam was arrested in 1994 for the killing of the spouse of a politician from Barsoi.
 He was released from prison the following year.

 On September 1, 2007 Alam was arrested by plainclothes police at a meeting in Shankula, after a long period as a fugitive from the law.
 According to police, he was wanted in connection with numerous cases of murders, rioting, and other infractions of the Arms Act.
 According to CPI(ML) Liberation, Alam had been falsely framed for murder.
 A bandh (shutdown) was organized in the Barsoi bloc to protest the arrest and demonstrations were held across the state demanding his release.
 He was later released on bail after 17 months of incarceration.

 Police arrested Alam in connection with a murder charge just after he filed his nomination papers for the Katihar Lok Sabha seat in the 2014 parliamentary election.

-On July 30, 2016, Mahbub Alam was booked for slapping a branch manager of bank in Bihar's Katihar district.
+On July 30, 2016, Mahbub Alam was booked for slapping the branch manager of a bank in Bihar's Katihar district.